chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Member Expressions

-Member expressions are required for externally managed users, and teams, as well as api tokens.
+Member expressions are required for externally managed users, and teams, as well as API tokens.

 LDAP and SAML users' information is saved outside of Chef Automate.
 You will need to manually enter the provider-qualified user or team.
 To do this, open any policy from the _Policies_ list, then select **Members**.
 Select **Add Members** to open the list of candidate local users and teams.
-Near the bottom of the page select the **Add Member Expression** button.
+Near the bottom of the page, select the **Add Member Expression** button.

-Enter a member expression using the format `team:<type>:<name>` or `user:<type>:<name>`; note these are case-sensitive.
+Enter a member expression using the format `team:<type>:<name>` or `user:<type>:<name>`.
+Note that these expressions are case-sensitive.

 * The `<type>` expression is either `ldap` or `saml`.
 * The `<name>` expression is the name of the user or team that the external identity provider knows.
 For example, this is a valid member expression `team:ldap:editors_team_1`, assuming the `editors_team_1` team is known by your identity provider.